moddyngway/rest-api-task/README.md

 ## Roadmap
 In the near future i want to add visuals to my project with Bootstrap5.
-After that i wanted to test my site and deploy my project.
+After that i will test my site and deploy my project.